2008 Knoxville church shooting: Response

 Within hours of the shooting, TVUUC Staff contacted the Unitarian Universalist Trauma Response Ministry Team (UUTRM), which sent members to assist the congregation and its leaders in planning to meet the emotional and psychological reactions following the shooting.
 In addition, UUTRM also assisted leaders in planning the congregational response in the months ahead.
 Many Unitarian Universalist congregations held special vigils and services in response to the Knoxville shooting.
 The Tennessee Valley Unitarian Universalist Church scheduled a rededication ceremony on August 3, 2008, at which John A. Buehrens, a former president of the Unitarian Universalist Association (UUA) and former pastor of TVUUC spoke.
 The UUA president, William G. Sinkford, spoke at a vigil held at Second Presbyterian Church in Knoxville on July 28, 2008.
 A relief fund was created by the UUA and its Thomas Jefferson District to aid those affected by the shooting.
 On August 10, 2008, the Unitarian Universalist Association took out a full-page ad in The New York Times.
 The ad carried the message, "Our Doors and Our Hearts Will Remain Open".
 The Unitarian Universalist Association carried comprehensive coverage of the response of the UU faith community online.

 The TVUUC Board voted to rename the 'fellowship hall' to honor Greg McKendry, citing his outgoing and friendly personality, and to rename the church library to honor Linda Kraeger, citing her work as an author and professor.
-An oil painting of Greg McKendry by East Tennessee art professor Dr. Carl Gombertwas hung over the fireplace in the Greg McKendry Fellowship Hall.
+An oil painting of Greg McKendry by East Tennessee art professor Dr. Carl Gombert was hung over the fireplace in the Greg McKendry Fellowship Hall.